 His absolute video works have been widely screened internationally, including exhibitions at the Centre George Pompidou, Paris; Union of Filmmakers, Moscow; Seibu Ginza, Tokyo; and the Los Angeles County Museum of Art, Los Angeles.
 His work has also been honored at numerous festivals, among them; the Sony-AFI National Video Festival, Washington DC; ARS ‘83, Helsinki; Annecy ‘85 International Animation Festival, Annecy; Hiroshima ‘87 International Animation Festival, Hiroshima; Sonic Light 2003, Amsterdam.

 In addition to his recorded work, Scroggins’ has created live interactive video performances at multimedia events such as Telos et Koine at the Manca Festival in Nice and Mata-Pau at the Rende-Vous Musique Nouvelle ‘92 in Metz.

 He has been active in the field of immersive Virtual Reality, and in 1992 received a grant from the Banff Centre for the Arts to produce a VR work, Topological Slide, which premiered in 1994 at The Fourth International Conference on Cyberspace.
 He is currently engaged in ongoing research centered on the potential of gesture capture in creating realtime absolute animation in immersive VR.
-This research has led to the development of the visual instrument, Anaphorium, which is scheduled to be released for HTC Vive in the spring of 2018.
+This research has led to the development of the visual instrument, Anaphorium, which is planned for release on the HTC Vive in the spring of 2019.